COGS18/COGS18.github.io/_build/materials/12-Debugging.md

 - A4 due next Monday (11:59 PM)
     - functions, Classes & objects
     - builds up to an 'Artificial Agent' (bot)
-- Midterm next Friday in class
+- Midterm next Friday (5/10) in class

 ### Functions: Points of Clarification

 1. `def` defines a function
-2. function_name() - parentheses are required to execute a function
+2. `function_name()` - parentheses are required to execute a function
-3. function_name(input1) - input parameters are specified within the function parentheses
+3. `function_name(input1)` - input parameters are specified within the function parentheses
-4. function_name(input1, input2) - functions can take multiple parameters as inputs
+4. `function_name(input1, input2)` - functions can take multiple parameters as inputs
     - `input1` and `input2` can then be used within your function when it executes
 5. To store the output from a function, you'll need a `return` statement